SuperDiodo/ur_ros_rtde/ur_ros_rtde/README.md

 - `send_custom_script_command`: send custom UrScript to the robot.

-- `set_digital_pin_command`: set a digital output pin to a specific state-
+- `set_digital_pin_command`: set a digital output pin to a specific state.

-- `set_payload_command`: set the payload of the robot-
+- `set_payload_command`: set the payload of the robot.

-- `set_speed_slider_command`: set the speed slider value of the teach pendant-
+- `set_speed_slider_command`: set the speed slider value of the teach pendant.

 - `set_freedrive_command`: activate the freedrive mode of the robot. **free_axes** is an integer vector to activate or deactivate robot movements on X,Y,Z,Roll,Pitch,Yaw axes (1 is activated, 0 is deactivated).

-- `reset_force_torque_sensor_command`: reset the FT sensor-
+- `reset_force_torque_sensor_command`: reset the FT sensor.

-- `move_l_command`: move the robot with linear movements in the tool-space.
+- `move_l_command`: move the robot with linear movements in the tool space.

-- `move_j_command`: move the robot with linear movements in the joint-space.
+- `move_j_command`: move the robot with linear movements in the joint space.

-- `move_l_relative_command`: relative movement, linear in the tool-space, of the robot with respect to the actual pose.
+- `move_l_relative_command`: relative movement, linear in the tool space, of the robot with respect to the actual pose.

-- `move_j_relative_command`: relative movement, linear in the joint-space, of the robot with respect to the actual configuration.
+- `move_j_relative_command`: relative movement, linear in the joint space, of the robot with respect to the actual configuration.

 - `move_until_contact_command`: move the TCP along a given direction until a contact is detected and then retract the robot at the last non-colliding configuration.
 It is possible to define a **direction** of the contact to detect.
 If direction is set to all -1 values all possible contacts are detected.

 - `move_until_force_command`: move the TCP given XYZ offset until a force is detected.
 It is possible to define a **direction** of the force and a minimum value.